 San Diego County Ag in the Classroom (SDAITC), a 501(c)(3) non-profit corporation, was launched in 1996 by agriculturalists wanting to advance ag literacy for students in San Diego County.
 Ag in the Classroom is all about the kids, their education, and the future of agriculture.
 The sooner we expose our children’s natural curiosity to the wonder of soils, plants, water, and animals, the better chance we have to develop good stewards of the land who will respect the work of the farm.
 SDAITC does just that, by providing teachers with the tools they need to inspire our youth to appreciate agriculture and be part of a new farming generation.
 Over the past decade, SDAITC and its partners have been responsible for introducing a variety of comprehensive programs throughout the county.

-School Garden Grants awarded to local schools to support school gardens and projects that enhance the teaching of agriculture.
+School Garden Education Program funds are awarded to local schools to support school gardens and projects that enhance the teaching of agriculture.

 Car Donate Program benefits San Diego County Ag in the Classroom by receiving cash donations from donated cards to fund new and existing programs.